Getdeck/beiboot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
-_Getdeck Beiboot_ (or just Beiboot for brevity) is a Kubernetes-in-Kubernetes solution.
-It was born from the idea to provide Getdeck users a simple yet flexible solution to spin up **hybrid cloud development** infrastructure.
-This is useful for development workloads which grew too large to run on a development machine (or with pony workloads on MacOS and Windows machines).
+**The Problem**
+With complex application landscapes, running Kubernetes-based workloads locally becomes infeasible.
+Swiftly testing applications with different Kubernetes versions can be impossible depending on organizational policies.
+Spinning up a Kubernetes cluster with Terraform or Cloud providers takes to long for a convenient development workflow or CI pipelines.

+**The Solution**
+With Beiboot you only need one host Kubernetes cluster that runs the Getdeck Beiboot operator.
+Beiboot creates Kubernetes clusters as deployments in a matter of seconds.
+The operator creates several ways to connect to that cluster and makes it simple to get started working with Kubernetes.

 ### Features
 Beiboot offers:
-- to create a fresh ad-hoc Kubernetes cluster in seconds (much faster than Terraform or your favorite cloud-provider)
+- to create a fresh ad-hoc Kubernetes cluster in seconds (much faster than Terraform or Cloud-provider)
+- automatic management of Beiboot clusters (via lifetime, inactivity, etc.)
+- shelve ("snapshot") a running Beiboot cluster with state and restore them as often as needed
-- run isolated workloads within Kubernetes; cheap with the best resource utilization
+- run isolated workloads within Kubernetes; cheap and with the best resource utilization
-- automatic distribution of _kubeconfig_ and proxied connection on clients
+- automatic distribution of kubeconfig and tunnel connection to clients (using the Beiboot client package)
 - built-in support for [Gefyra](https://gefyra.dev)

-### What is **hybrid cloud development**?
-For an efficient Kubernetes-based development workflow it is important to run as many dependant (or attached) services of the application under development in Kubernetes - even during development time.
-Almost all the attached services run in a Kubernetes cluster somewhere in the cloud.
-However, the application currently under development runs on the developer's machine and behaves as it would run directly in that Kubernetes cluster.
-The developed application: runs locally - all the rest of the development workload: runs in the cloud = hybrid cloud development.
-Check out [Gefyra](https://gefyra.dev) to see how this works.

 ### Kubernetes-in-Kubernetes
-There are a couple of aspects why a logical ("virtual") Kubernetes cluster running within a physical Kubernetes cluster is beneficial.
-The main focus currently is spinning up on demand Kubernetes clusters for development and testing purposes, although Beiboot has potential for other scenarios, too (e.g. strong workload isolation, multi-tenancy and security).
+There are many use-cases running a logical ("virtual") Kubernetes cluster within a physical Kubernetes cluster.
+The main focus of Beiboot is the on-demand creation of Kubernetes clusters for development and testing purposes.
+Beiboot has potential for other scenarios, too.
+For example, strong workload isolation, multi-tenancy, CI, security and more.

-Beiboot comes with a Kubernetes operator which handles the ad-hoc logical clusters based on the requested parameters.
+Beiboot comes with a Kubernetes operator that handles the ad-hoc logical clusters based on the requested parameters.
 This includes the Kubernetes version, the way of exposing the cluster, lifetime and so on.
+It can also snapshop ("shelve") and restore a cluster many times.

 <div align="center">
     <img src="https://github.com/Getdeck/beiboot/raw/main/docs/static/img/beiboot-ops.png" alt="Beiboot operator"/>